BREAKING: Gov. Matawalle’s appointee slumps, dies during Yerima’s daughter’s wedding in Sokoto

 The Zamfara State Chairman of the State Local Government Service Commission, Dr Mallami Yandoto, is dead.

-It was gathered that Yandoto died a few minutes after Senator Ahmed Yerima’s daughter’s wedding in Sokoto State, Saturday afternoon.
+Edujandon.com gathered that Yandoto died a few minutes after Senator Ahmed Yerima’s daughter’s wedding in Sokoto State, Saturday afternoon..

 Our correspondent gathered that the death occurred immediately after the wedding ceremony when the guests were rushing to have lunch, when the chairman slumped down and died.